rderooy/dosbox-x-wiki/Home.md

 For example, if you are using the MOUNT command method to mount your host drives/directories as DOSBox-X's drives, you do not have to always type these commands.
 Instead, you can put these commands in the "autoexec" section of the DOSBox-X configuration interface, and then save them.
 These correspond to the [autoexec] section of DOSBox-X's configuration file.
 The commands present there are run each time when DOSBox-X starts, so you can use this section for the mounting.

-Even though DOSBox-X runs in a Windows by default, you can also change it to full-screen mode.
+Even though DOSBox-X runs in a window by default, you can also change it to full-screen mode.
 Simply press the shortcut F11+F, and DOSBox-X will become full-screen.
 Alternatively, you may modify this setting in the Sdl section of the DOSBox-X configuration interface (or change the option fullscreen=false to fullscreen=true under the [sdl] section of DOSBox-X's configuration file).
 To get back from fullscreen mode, simply press the shortcut F11+F again.

+You can try the various commands and options in order to be more familiar with the DOSBox-X interface.
+Once you get used to it, you should be able to do various things such as running DOS applications inside DOSBox-X. If you have questions, you can also ask the community for support.

 ### Functions of DOSBox-X's GUI menus